jreinhardt/bolttools/doc/blt_spec_0_2.rst

   e-mail adress in <> or a list of several authors.
 - license: mandatory, string.
 The license of the file
 - type: "stl"
-- baseid: optional, string. an id for this base.
-If not given, defaults to the filename.
 - classids: mandatory, list of string.
 A list of class ids for which this base module should be used.